developmentseed/cogeo-mosaic/docs/STAC_Backend.md

 Warnings: trying to run the previous example will results in fetching the whole collection.

-## Tile's asset
+## Tile's item

-MosaicJSON tile asset is defined using `accessor` option.
+MosaicJSON tile item is defined using `accessor` option.
 By default the backend will try to construct or retrieve the Item url

 ```python
 def default_stac_accessor(feature: Dict):